 How to make shrimp soft?

-The key to soft shrimp is to not overcook them.
-You want to pull them when they’re pink, and no longer translucent.
+The key to soft shrimp is not to overcook them.
+You want to pull them when they’re pink and no longer translucent.
 Shrimp may or may not curl when you cook them, so don’t use that as a reliable test for doneness!

 What to serve with fish tacos?